Rules of the Air Guitar World Championships

 Round 2: Obligatory song (60 seconds), which the contestants hear just before the second round.

 In the World Final the contestants chosen in the Qualifying Round perform first, in an order determined by drawing lots.
 After this the national champions perform, also in an order determined by drawing lots.

 4. Jury of the Competition

-Jury of the Air Guitar World Championships will be selected by the event organizer.
+Jury will be selected by the event organizer.

-The organizer asks the jury to consider the following aspects of the contestants’ performances when making their decisions: Originality, the ability to be taken over by the music, stage presence, technical merit, artistic impression and airness.
+The organizer asks the jury to consider the following aspects of the contestants’ performances: originality, the ability to be taken over by the music, stage presence, technical merit, artistic impression and airness.

-Each member of the jury gives marks from 4.0 to 6.0 for a performance.
-The points scored by a contestant from both rounds are added together, and the contestant thus receiving the highest total score wins.
+Each member of the jury gives points from 4.0 to 6.0 for each performance.
+The points scored by a contestant from both rounds are added together, and the contestant receiving the highest total score wins.